 You take the elevator down 22 stories underground and spend the night in a place so quiet and dark, so large and so old, and so alone.
 It is not for everyone, but if you have the desire and will, you can do this.

 There is only one room available in the caverns… we do have plenty of motel rooms above ground… in case the entire group is not as adventurous.

-The room is completely furnished with all amenities one would need… 220 feet below the surface, 2 double beds, living room with a queen fold out sofa, (room sleeps up to 6), a library of old books and magazines such as a National Geographic collection dating back to 1917, dictionaries and other books dating back to the late 1800’s.
-A working record player with records, table and chairs, bathroom, several lightening options for the over night stay in the caverns, and personal lightening.
+The room is completely furnished with all amenities one would need… 220 feet below the surface, 2 double beds, living room with a queen fold-out sofa, (room sleeps up to 6), a library of old books and magazines such as a National Geographic collection dating back to 1917, dictionaries and other books dating back to the late 1800s.
+A working record player with records, table and chairs, bathroom, several lighting options for the overnight stay in the caverns, and personal lighting.
 A comfortable “home for the night”.
-Your check in time is normally with the last tour of the day (4 PM) and check out is shortly after the first tour begins.
+Your check-in time is normally with the last tour of the day (4 PM) and check out is shortly after the first tour begins.
 (10 am) .
-You can check in earlier and stay later… but keep in mind that the caverns has guided tours 363 days a year along the concrete trails that curves around all sides of the room, so your privacy is limited during tour hours.
+You can check-in earlier and stay later… but keep in mind that the caverns have guided tours 363 days a year along the concrete trails that curves around all sides of the room, so your privacy is limited during tour hours.

 There is only one Grand Canyon Caverns Cave motel room, only 364 nights a year.
 If someone has said they have done it all…have they stayed in the Cave room?
-Your water is hand carried down and up by staff (100 gallons) and an employee is station on top ground level at the top of the elevator should you need assistance.
+Your water is hand-carried down and up by staff (100 gallons) and an employee is stationed on top ground level at the top of the elevator should you need assistance.
 Not everyone will get to experience this wonderful most unique unusual place in time and in the world.
 Contact Us for reservations and pricing.